Day 1 ArgumentsCitizenship Amendment Act

-The Supreme Court is hearing petitions challenging the constitutionality of the Citizenship (Amendment) Act, 2019.
+Today, the Supreme Court heard petitions challenging the constitutionality of the Citizenship (Amendment) Act, 2019.
 The Court has clubbed over 50 petitions to the original petition filed by the Indian Union Muslim League (IUML).

-Today, the Bench comprising Chief Justice S.A.
+A 3-Judge Bench comprising Chief Justice S.A.
 Bobde, Justice B.R.
-Gavai and Justice S. Kant issued notice to the Union of India and listed the matter for 22 January 2019.
+Gavai and Justice Surya Kant issued notice to the Union of India and listed the matter for January 22nd, 2019.

 Responding to Mr. Upadhyay, Chief Justice S.A.
 Bobde asked the Attorney General for his opinion.
 Attorney General K.K.
 Venugopal said that the Court did not need to issue an order and that he would ‘see to it’.

 Several counsels urged the Bench to issue a stay on the CAA and begin hearing the matter immediately.
 Chief Justice Bobde stressed that the Court would only hear the matter after the winter vacation.
 He was not receptive to the request for a stay.

 Attorney General K.K.
 Venugopal remarked that at least four Supreme Court judgments establish that once an Act is notified, it cannot be stayed.
 Senior Advocate Rajeev Dhavan countered that the Act had yet to be notified.

 The Bench did not grant the request for a stay.
 Rather, it objected to the lack of decorum being observed by several counsels, who were simultaneously presenting arguments.